 It’s great that NBC News held a serious discussion (even if some MSNBC folks weren’t in the loop) about how to cover the Soon-To-Be First Children’s First Day of School.
 It’s great that they arrived, after this discussion, at what they saw as the appropriate approach.
 (Although, even if NBC News somehow managed to make itself scarce before the girls arrived, there remained a media circus that did not similarly fold up its tents).
 But, this approach/Costello’s explanation (we were reporting from the school, but not when the girls were there) doesn’t satisfy the objections that Scarborough and Brzezinski made yesterday, objections to covering this story at all, in any detail (Scarborough yesterday: “I want a newsman or woman to tell me what the legitimate reason is” that Americans need to know where the Obama girls are going to school; Brzezinski yesterday: “I wouldn’t love that assignment.
 It would feel a little ridiculous and totally inappropriate.
 I wouldn’t love it.
 Standing outside the school of where the kids are going to go.”)

-So the question remains: Was Costello’s outside-the-school-but-not-when-the-girls-arrive footage really necessary and of value to viewers?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+So the question remains: Was Costello’s outside-the-school-but-not-when-the-girls-arrive footage really necessary and of value to viewers?Liz Cox Barrett is a writer at CJR.